Vietnam.vn - Nền tảng quảng bá Việt Nam

 Oppenheimer lectures at Kyoto University on September 14, 1960.
 Photo: The Asahi Shimbun

-Oppenheimer was a great physicist and communicator.
+Oppenheimer was a great communicator.
 He not only used mathematics to understand the world, but also found useful ways to describe it in words.
-His skillful choice of words and his extensive knowledge outside of physics made him a compelling speaker.
+His skillful choice of words and his erudition outside of physics made him a compelling speaker.

-Oppenheimer's gift for speaking made him a favorite among his students.
-Some became so obsessed with the physicist that they began to dress and act like him, wearing gray suits and black shoes, smoking his favorite cigarettes, and imitating his eccentric behavior.
+Oppenheimer's speaking skills endeared him to his students.
+Some became so obsessed with the physicist that they began to dress and act like him, wearing gray suits, black shoes, smoking his favorite cigarettes, and imitating his eccentric behavior.

 6. Oppenheimer was able to speak six languages, including ancient Sanskrit.

 Oppenheimer loved the challenge of learning and relished every opportunity to demonstrate his prodigious intellectual abilities.
-He spoke six languages: Greek, Latin, French, German, Dutch (which he learned during a six-week lecture tour of the Netherlands), and the ancient Indian language of Sanskrit.
+He spoke six languages: Greek, Latin, French, German, Dutch (which he learned during a six-week lecture tour of Holland), and the ancient Indian language of Sanskrit.

 7. Oppenheimer was mistaken for a geologist at the age of 12.